xeoncrypto/pontstrader/README.md

 !!!
 This script is here to help you with your trades, we are not responsible for losses !!!

+!!!
+SCRIPT IS NOT USABLE IF YOU ARE NOT A PAYING CUSTOMER !!!

 Index:
   - Features (This page)
   - [Installation](docs/Installation.md)